deeplearning4j/deeplearning4j/reinforcementlearning.md

 layout: default
 ---

-# A Beginner's Guide to Reinforcement Learning (for Java)
+# A Beginner's Guide to Reinforcement Learning

 ```
 When it is not in our power to determine what is true, we ought to act in accordance with what is most probable. - Descartes